SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 <a href="../scripts/Configure-Configs.ps1">Configure-Configs.ps1</a> PowerShell script file
 that is available in the
 <a href="../scripts/">Scripts folder</a> of this repository.
+This PowerShell script requires some input arguments, which are:
+* AzureStorageAccountName: the name of the storage account that will be used the infrastructural services and by the job
+* AzureStoragePrimaryAccessKey: the access key to consume the Azure Storage Account
+* ClientId: the OAuth ClientID registered in Azure AD for the PnP Partner Pack application
+* ClientSecret: the OAuth Client Secret registered in Azure AD for the PnP Partner Pack application
+* ADTenant: the tenant name of the target Microsoft Office 365 tenant (something like: tenant.onmicrosoft.com)
+* CertificateThumbprint: the thumbprint of the X.509 certificate that will be used for App-Only authentication
+* InfrastructureSiteUrl: the URL of the SharePoint Online infrastructural Site Collection for the PnP Partner Pack

 Alternatively, yoy can manually open the web.config file of the Web Application called OfficeDevPnP.PartnerPack.SiteProvisioning and available on GitHub at <a href="../OfficeDevPnP.PartnerPack.SiteProvisioning/OfficeDevPnP.PartnerPack.SiteProvisioning">this URL</a>.